Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Introduction

 \end{enumerate}

 The rest of the paper is organized as follows.
 In section \ref{sec-model}, we give a formal definition of GBNE and showcase potential applications.
-In section \ref{sec:existence}, we discuss existence and uniqueness of a continuous GBNE.
-In section \ref{sec:polynomial}, we propose a polynomial approximation scheme for computing an approximate GBNE and analyse convergence of approximate GBNEs.
+In section \ref{sec:existence}, we discuss the existence and uniqueness of a continuous GBNE.
+In section \ref{sec:polynomial}, we propose a polynomial approximation scheme {to compute} an approximate GBNE and analyze the convergence of approximate GBNEs.
 Finally, in section \ref{sec:numerical}, we present preliminary numerical test results to evaluate the proposed GBNE model and the polynomial approximation scheme.